juliajessica/pizza/README.md

 ## Description

-_This webpage is meant to display the use of BDD using constructors, and objects through backend logic and user interface._
+_This Pizza webpage is meant to display the use of BDD using constructors, and object-oriented JavaScript through backend logic and user interface._

 ### Specs
 | Behavior | Input | Output |